USFK reports 11 more COVID-19 cases | Yonhap News Agency

 USFK reports 11 more COVID-19 cases

 SEOUL, Aug.
-23 (Yonhap) -- Seven American soldiers and four family members have tested positive for the new coronavirus, the U.S. military said Monday, the latest in a series of infections among its population.
+28 (Yonhap) -- The U.S. military in South Korea reported 11 new COVID-19 cases on Saturday, raising the total number of its infections to 1,297.

-The COVID-19 cases were reported from Osan Air Base and Camp Humphreys, both located in Pyeongtaek, 70 kilometers south of Seoul, as well as in the southern city of Busan, between Wednesday and Saturday, according to the U.S. Forces Korea (USFK).
+Five infections were reported from Osan Air Base and three COVID-19 patients -- one soldier and two civilian workers -- were identified from Camp Humphreys, both located in Pyeongtaek, 70 kilometers south of Seoul, according to U.S. Forces Korea (USFK).

-All of them are currently in isolation at a facility designated for confirmed COVID-19 cases at Camp Humphreys and the Osan base, it added.
+USFK said three family members from its base in Daegu, about 300 kilometers southeast of Seoul, also tested positive.

-"KDCA, local government public health and USFK health professionals are actively conducting contact tracing to determine whether anyone else may have been exposed to these individuals and to identify and ensure all known on-post and off-post facilities visited by the individuals are thoroughly cleaned," USFK said in a statement.
+The USFK said it is conducting contact tracing in cooperation with the local health authorities, while all patients have been moved to facilities designated for confirmed COVID-19 cases at Camp Humphreys and Osan base.

 brk@yna.co.kr